kvhadiyal/Worker-Example-Node/README.md

 These logs show that the request for the ``/hello`` endpoint ran after the worker process was created but before the worker process had finished its task.

-Since we moved the blocking code in a worker process using fork(), the server was still able to respond to other requests and execute other JavaScript code.
+Since we moved the blocking code in a worker process using ``new Worker``, the server was still able to respond to other requests and execute other JavaScript code.
 Because of the ``new Worker`` function’s message passing ability, we can control when a worker process begins an activity.